haskell/vscode-haskell/README.md

 ### HIE Variant

-Since `0.40` the extension hasa selection over the three supported language servers:
+Since `0.40` the extension has a selection over the three supported language servers:
 `haskell-ide-engine`, `ghcide` and `haskell-language-server`.
 The default one is `haskell-ide-engine`, although it will be changed by `haskell-language-server` when it will be stable enough.